tylew/URLCopyExtension/readme.md

 ## 🚀 Key Features
-- ✅ Overrides Safari’s default Cmd + Shift + C behavior (when dev tools enabled)
+- ✅ Overrides Safari’s default Cmd + Shift + C behavior (when dev tools enabled).
-- ✅ Copies the URL to the clipboard instantly
+- ✅ Copies the URL to the clipboard instantly.
-- ✅ Shows a toast notification for confirmation
+- ✅ Shows a toast notification for confirmation.
-- ✅ Injects only when needed (at command time), ensuring minimal impact on performance
+- ✅ Injects only when needed (at command time), ensuring minimal impact on performance or security concerns.
-- ✅ Leverages a shadow DOM to improve performance and avoid unintended overwrites
+- ✅ Leverages a shadow DOM to improve performance and avoid unintended overwrites.

 ![Demo of Image](demo.png)